garudlab/microbiome_demography_manuscript/Analysis/figure_1.md

 Figure 1 shows the nucleotide diversity within and between hosts in rural African and North American gut microbiomes.

-To recreate it, you must:
+To recreate this figure, you must:

 1. Download Data
   Consult [`download_data.md`](./download_data.md).